 Fortunately for the No. 29 team, the truck was strong enough to make the field anyway (Kligerman timed in 18th).
 But that didn’t stop the driver from radioing to his crew that he was “pissed off” about the whole situation.
 “That’s why the go-or-go-homes should go out by themselves” he curtly told his team.

 It’s really hard to argue with him.
 Even after the repave, being forced to qualify on Darlington’s legendary race surface on reheated tires that will get covered in sand and debris even on a pace lap is a dramatic disadvantage.
 In this case, it only resulted in a truck that was seventh in final practice qualifying near the back of the top 20.
 But imagine if this had been a smaller-budget team, teetering on the edge of qualifying or heading home early.
 No team or driver should have their starting spot even influenced by the error of another.

 Especially at the start of this season, where jam-packed fields are sending even full-time entries home, with or without competitors spinning on time-trial runs.

 TWO: Same Story, Different Rule: The Points

 As expected, that reality is playing out over in AAA.
 But shockingly, it’s also playing out in the Truck Series despite a lower number of Cup interlopers.
-With Kasey Kahne’s overpowering win in Darlington on Saturday night, non-Truck regulars have won the first three races of the 2011 season.
-That’s never happened…in the history of the series.
-Matt Crafton leaves South Carolina with the points lead (as he should, being the only driver in the Trucks to score three top 10 finishes to start the year) but Timothy Peters meanwhile is top 3 in points on the strength of one top 10 finish, ahead of eight series regulars with more top 5 or top 10 finishes.
+With Kasey Kahne‘s overpowering win in Darlington on Saturday night, non-Truck regulars have won the first three races of the 2011 season.
+That’s never happened in the history of the series.
+Matt Crafton leaves South Carolina with the points lead (as he should, being the only driver in the Trucks to score three top-10 finishes to start the year) but Timothy Peters meanwhile is top three in points on the strength of one top-10 finish, ahead of eight series regulars with more top-five or top-10 finishes.

 Try explaining that to the casual fan.
 Even with simple arithmetic.